 The dude behind the counter isn’t going to care if it was your first gun ever or your grandfather’s gun.

 Now, if it was a gun that was documented as owned by someone really famous then, and I can’t stress this enough, SELL IT THROUGH A PRIVATE SALE!
-Those kinds of guns are not the ones to trade in.

 I should note, by the way, that you will almost always get more money for your gun through a private sale than trading it in.